 - Pair of Dumbbells (Women – 15lb, Men – 25lb)

 - Stop Watch with Interval Timer (smartphone will work)

 My Rock Gym has a General Fitness Area and hang boards, but now campus board.
 Can I still do this plan?

-Yes … The program includes an alternative if your gym doesn’t have a campus board.
+No – you’ll need a campus … The program includes an alternative if your gym doesn’t have a campus board.